 Fun and games: Rolling a ball

 Sometimes it’s the smallest activities that are the most fun, but you already knew that from having a little one, right?
 Well, when it comes to playing, Baby probably agrees with you, at this point.
-Rolling a ball back and forth may seem a little tame compared to, say, shooting baskets, but just rolling a ball back and forth is actually a great way to engage Baby’s body and brain, and to teach him new concepts and motor skills.
+Rolling a ball back and forth may seem a little tame compared to, say, shooting baskets, but just rolling a ball back and forth is actually a great way to engage Baby’s body and brain, and to teach them new concepts and motor skills.

 Related Topics